lgatto/TeachingMaterial/rbioc-proteomics.md

 package supports quantitation from centroided `mgf` peak lists or its own tab-separated files that can be generated from Mascot and Phenyx vendor files.

+> Have a look at the `?quantify` documentation file and review the
+> above by walking through the example.

 ### Importing third-party data